-Preserve and protect water resources throughout the Planning Area
+Preserve and protect water resources throughout the Planning Area groundwater water recharge capability.

-9 POLICIES COS 6-1 Protect floodways and other areas with high groundwater water recharge capability.
 COS 6-2 Require discretionary projects, as well as new flood control and stormwater conveyance projects, to integrate best management practices (BMPs) and natural features to the greatest extent feasible, while ensuring that these features adequately convey and control stormwater to protect human health, safety, and welfare while promoting g water quality objectives.

+COS 6-1

+Protect floodways and other areas with high

-COS 6-3 Protect surface water quality and prioritize the use of natural features such as bioswales, vegetation, retention ponds, and other measures to remove surface water pollutants prior to discharge into surface waters.
+Protect surface water quality and prioritize the use of natural features such as bioswales, vegetation, retention ponds, and other measures to remove surface water pollutants prior to discharge into surface waters.

 COS 6-4 Promote water conservation among all water users.

 COS 6-5 Support and promote the use of drought tolerant and regionally native plants in landscaping.

-COS 6-6 Monitor groundwater extraction activities and ensure the health of the groundwater basin.
-COS 6-7 Support the Colusa and Glenn Groundwater Authority's (CGA) Colusa Subbasin Groundwater Sustainability Plan and groundwater objectives.
+Monitor groundwater extraction activities and ensure the health of the groundwater basin.

+Support the Colusa and Glenn Groundwater Authority's (CGA) Colusa Subbasin Groundwater Sustainability Plan and groundwater objectives.

 COS 6-8 Collaborate with water suppliers and wastewater treatment plant operators to increase the availability of treated or recycled water for agricultural purposes.

-COS 6-9 Encourage the development of water conservation programs by water purveyors for both agricultural and urban uses.'
+COS 6-9 Encourage the development of water conservation programs by water purveyors for both agricultural and urban uses.